telerik/fiddler-jam-docs/jam-embedded-api.md

 }
 ```

 The above snippets create a basic HTML page that utilizes most Fiddler Jam Embedded functionalities.
-Different browsers, like Edge, Chrome, Brave, and other non-Chromium browsers such as Firefox and Safari, may show behavioral differences.
+Different browsers, like Edge, Chrome, Brave, and other non-Chromium browsers, such as Firefox and Safari, may show behavioral differences.

 ## Generating API Key